I know you are all dying to learn about Icelandic Christmas traditions so today I’m here to tell you all about the Icelandic version of Santa Claus!

 Arrives: December 18

-He loves the sound of slamming doors, especially when his mother isn’t around to scold him!
-He doesn’t mean to startle the young children, he just thinks it’s fun.
+If you love the sound of slamming doors, then you’ll have something in common with this Yule Lad.
+Hurðaskellir especially loves slamming them when his mother isn’t around to scold him!
+He doesn’t mean to startle the young children; he just thinks it’s all good fun.
+I must say, this little game would never catch on in my home!

 Favorite treat: cheese, meat, milk